 "You should know how to behave in the household of God,

 which is the church of the living God, the pillar and foundation of truth."

 The Catholic Church reformed itself both through the positive work of renewal and through the impetus of the Protestant Reformation.
 Efforts at reform had already begun with the Oratory of Divine Love in Genoa in 1497.
 The strict order of the Theatines was founded in 1524 and made significant efforts at the reform of the parish clergy.
 The Capuchins were founded in Italy in 1528 to restore the Franciscan Order to its original ideals.
 St. Ignatius of Loyola began the Jesuit Order in 1534.

 The Catholic Reformation coincided with the wave of exploration to the New World and the Far East.
-Catholic missionaries accompanied the explorers on their journeys, such as Christopher Columbus to the Americas in 1492, the Portuguese Vasco da Gama to Goa, India in 1498, and Ferdinand Magellan to the Philippines in 1521.
+Catholic Missionaries accompanied the explorers on their journeys, such as Christopher Columbus in 1492, the Portuguese Vasco da Gama to Goa, India in 1498, and Ferdinand Magellan to the Philippines in 1521.

 Fr.
 Andres de Urdaneta and the Augustinian monks sailed to Cebu, Philippines in 1565.
 Upon discovery of Santo Nino (the Image of the Infant Jesus left by Magellan), they began the conversion of the Philippines to Catholicism.